krishnapandey24/Stegano/README.md

-# Steganography Application using LSB Steganography
+# Stegano - Steganography Application using LSB Steganography

 ## Table of Contents